delaval-htps/parkingsystem/README.md

 A command line app for managing the parking system.
 This app uses Java to run and stores the data in Mysql DB.

+# Versions
+**V0.0.1**:

+- Correction of Unit Testing in FareCalculatorServiceTest
+- Implementation of Integration Testing in ParkingDataBaseIT to check the database.
+- Implementation of Javadoc in **doc/**

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.